-North Texas High School Mourns Deaths of Two Brothers Killed in Crash
+North Texas High School Mourns Deaths Of 2 Brothers Killed In Crash

 Boswell’s principal said in a letter to parents they know their campus is hurting and that the “loss of any life is a tragic situation, especially when the loss is a classmate or a peer.”

-On Thursday crisis counselors were on campus to provide emotional support to students and staff.READ MORE: Texas A Top Destination For Out-Of-State Transplants
+On Thursday crisis counselors were on campus to provide emotional support to students and staff.READ MORE: 'They've Missed So Much Already': North Texas Parents Plan Homecoming Dance After School District Cancels Due To COVID-19

 Last night, a vigil was held on the baseball field, where both boys had plans to play this season.